wvanderp/awesome-dutch-osint/README.md

 Besides the usual traffic jams, they publish information about roadworks, accidents, and other things that can cause delays.

-The site also has a map with all the traffic cameras Rijkswaterstaat has.
+The site also has a map showing all Rijkswaterstaat traffic cameras.

 <https://www.rwsverkeersinfo.nl/>